Half Term: 25 October – 29 October.

-Parent involvement in a child’s education can be one of the most pivotal areas of influence.
+Parent/carer involvement in a child’s education can be one of the most pivotal areas of influence.
 We value your support for your child’s flourishing at University of Birmingham School.
-We’ve listed just a few ways that parents can support and get involved in the School, but we always welcome further ideas or suggestions.
+We’ve listed just a few ways that parents/carers can support and get involved in the School, but we always welcome further ideas or suggestions.

 Stay in touch and join us at events

 We encourage all parents and carers to keep in touch with our news via our website and social media activity (Facebook, Twitter and Instagram).
-We have a regular programme of events which parents, carers and families are invited to including termly music concerts, a carol concert, our Christmas fair, and College events.
+We have a regular programme of events which parents, carers and families are invited to including termly music concerts, school fairs, and college events.

 Supporting home learning